morepath/reg/doc/usage.rst

   def emailer():
       raise NotImplementedError

-Here we've create a generic function that takes no arguments (and thus does no dynamic dispatch).
+Here we've created a generic function that takes no arguments (and thus does no dynamic dispatch).
 But it's still generic, so we can plug in its actual implementation elsewhere, into the registry: